gregorykelleher/MuHub_Angular_App/README.md

 Extra information, tutorials and documentation can be found here.

 - Learn more about the Git Forking Workflow [here](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow)
+- Learm more about forking and cloning an upstream repository [here](https://guides.github.com/activities/forking/)

 # Access